In this tutorial, you will learn how to add a button in a dashboard that runs a Python script. The button can be added:

 </button>

-This creates a simple button:In a very similar manner, this button will trigger the script and pass it the parameters specified in the second argument in the HTML code.By default, the script will use the credentials of the user who clicked on the button.
+This creates a simple button:By default, the script will use the credentials of the user who clicked on the button.
 But in many cases, this user will be a Viewer and a Viewer cannot have credentials on a Python script (to be more precise, "on the folder containing a script").

 To allow a given script to be executed by Viewers, you need to enable an option on the automation called "Allow all users to run this script":